ocoretech/CTF-workbook/HackBookagram.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/dbaf8745-032e-412d-88e9-022465b3d588)

 You can see something unusual in the source code.
-They have provided us a URL called googletagmaneger.
+They have provided us a URL called googletagmaneger (https://www.googletagmaneger.com/gtag/js?id=UA-978312237).
 Open the link and you will find some javascript.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/87b8c35a-d548-4249-afb3-6959edcb4288)

-Copy the whole script and try to beautify it a little with help of online free tools for example ( .
+Copy the whole script and try to beautify it a little with help of online free tools for example JS beauty is an online free tool to beautify the script.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/2af1eb88-5eaa-4337-8bcd-981333327202)

-Here you find a URL of Hackbookagram with the login page and an endpoint "event" within the googlemaneger tag.
+Here you find a URL of Hackbookagram with the login page and an endpoint named "event" within the googlemaneger tag.
 Visit this tag with the endpoint.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/a1c6cfed-a689-423e-aa3d-35d65e2c5652)

-You will get a blank white page on this website and nothing else.
+You will get a blank white page, on this website and nothing else.
 One thing about this is that, maybe there are more parameters than "e" in the website.
 So try to search for other parameters by fuzzing googletagmaneger.

 ### **2. Finding parameters**

+Use the command : ffuf -w CTF/content.txt -t 2 -p 1.0 -H "Cookie: $cookie" -u 'https://www.googletagmaneger.com/event?FUZZ=hello'
 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/1578b0e3-f49d-478d-8b45-3fe1a1fb5ac6)